kawasima/enkan/README.md

 - Jetty
 - Doma2

-Using enkan and kotowari, your code is
+Using enkan and kotowari, your code is following

 ```java
 public class ExampleController {